AgileLearningCenters/alc-wordpress-core/wp-content/plugins/join-my-multisite/readme.txt

 = Can I set global options? =

 At this time, no. I don't have any interest in making per-site registration pages that are controlled by the network admin.
-You're welcome to fork or submit a pull request on the github respository - https://github.com/Ipstenu/join-my-multisite
+You're welcome to fork or submit a pull request on the github repository - https://github.com/Ipstenu/join-my-multisite